How to Package and Ship Candles

 Packaging and delivering to your customer is the first impression of your candle and the final cost of your product.
 Packaging for your candles is as important as testing the performance of your candles.

 The key to packaging candles for shipping is to minimize movement and create a buffer within the box.
-Test packs should be made for each style of a candle with a combination of quantities, sizes, weights, and destination.
+Test packs should be made for each style of a candle with a combination of quantities, sizes, weights, and destinations.
 Use bubble wrap and packaging peanuts to encapsulate the candle within a box.
 The test packs will determine the best method to package and cost to ship candles.

 For many years, I sold candles at craft shows and markets using glass containers.
 As I started selling online I realized that switching to tin made more sense.
 The tin candles are lighter and not as fragile as glass.